Duxter7/GA-English-Notes/IT English 7 (B1).md

 Screen time

-Sometimes I find interesting films (movies) after watching it I look for (search) a book the movies was based on
+Sometimes I find interesting films (movies) after watching it I look for (search) a book the movie was based on

+At the same time

+Where there is a lot